Paint Failure, blistering and peeling paint, moisture, bubbling paint

 The Maintenance Plan

-3. Application of a high-build primer, like XIM Peel Bond, to create a solid foundation for new paint.
+• Apply a high-build primer: Products like XIM Peel Bond create a solid base for your new paint, helping it last longer.

 Final Thoughts